tylerkeyes/compression-tool/README.md

 ## Compression Tool

-A go implementation of a compression tool.
+A go implementation of a compression tool, using Huffman Encoding/Decoding.